Flash3388/FlashLib/README.md

 # Building
 Building the library requires gradle.
-To build flashlib, run the batch or bash script (depending on your os) located in the version you wish to use (flashlibj, flashlibc).
+To build flashlib, run the batch or bash script (bash for linux, batch for windows) located in the version you wish to use (flashlibj, flashlibc).
 The script will run gradle and build the project into build->libs.
-Required libraries for building the library are located at the libs folder.
+Required libraries for building the library are located in the libs folder.
 Those libraries are required for several funcationslities of the library.

 To build flashboard, make sure the latest version of flashlibj is located in the libs folder, where the rest of the required libraries are located.
 Run the build script to build and then run the prep script.
 The software will now be fully ready in build->flashboard.